School Age Students PreK-12

 Least Restrictive Environment Specialist works with schools to assure that students with special needs are receiving their instruction within the general education classroom to the greatest extent possible.
 The specialist assists teachers and instructional assistants in accessing training that is needed to best support their students.
 Remaining informed about best practices, research based interventions and instructional strategies are an important facet of the LRE Specialist’s responsibilities.
 If the student’s home school cannot successfully serve a student, the LRE Specialist works with families to assure that appropriate placements are determined to meet student needs.

-Behavior Specialists support school staff in serving students with emotional disabilities, other health imparments and multiple disabilities.
+Behavior Specialists support school staff in serving students with emotional disabilities, other health impairments and multiple disabilities.
 The specialists and their technicians work diligently with schools to provide strategies and techniques to successfully educate challenging students in their home school.
-In addition, they work closely with the instructional staff in the self-contained ED regional classrooms and specialized programs to assure that best practices, instructional technology and exposure to the Mary College and Career- Ready Standards are in place.
+In addition, they work closely with the instructional staff in the self-contained ED regional classrooms and specialized programs to assure that best practices, instructional technology and exposure to the Maryland College and Career- Ready Standards are in place.
 They strive to make certain that all students benefit from their education regardless of their emotional challenges.

 A Transition Specialist assists middle and high schools in developing meaningful, and student driven transition plans for students age 14 and up.
 Transition services for students moving into the 8th grade are critical to transition to adult life.
 This specialist works very closely with 5 transition facilitators and their job coaches as well as technicians in preparing and supporting enclave training and supported employment within the community.
 The Transition Specialist also supports the Anne Arundel Community College program which serves students with significant disabilities on the college campus.

 Instructional Support Specialists assist in managing grant activities, reporting data and facilitating the development of professional activites for teachers and school leadership teams.
 All are intended to provide support and resources to increase student achievement through specialized instruction (SI).